THE BOBBY COLLINS STORY

 Revie asked Collins if he was ready to return.
 “I’ll play if you want me”, came the reply.

-By the start of the 1966-67 season Bremner had taken over as captain and Johnny Giles had replaced Collins as his midfield partner.
-This left no room for the former skipper and he left Leeds for Bury on a free transfer in February 1967.
-He spent just over two years at Gigg Lane, scoring 5 goals in 75 games.
+By the start of the 1966-67 season Bremner had taken over as captain and Johnny Giles had replaced Collins – now 35 – as his midfield partner.
+This left no room for the former skipper and in February 1967, Revie, who would later call the player ‘The best signing I ever made for Leeds United’ allowed him to leave Elland Road for Bury on a free transfer.

 MOVING ON, AND ON